deluca-mike/bf6-portal-utils/ui/README.md

 - **Method chaining** – All setter methods (e.g., `setPosition()`, `setSize()`, `show()`, `hide()`) return the instance, allowing you to chain multiple operations:
   `container.setPosition({ x: 10, y: 20 }).setSize({ width: 100, height: 50 }).show()`.
+- **Parent-child management** – When elements are created with a parent, moved between parents, or deleted, the parent's `children` array is automatically maintained.
+Containers track their children, and calling `delete()` on an element automatically removes it from its parent's children list.

 ---